 You may be one of many women considering breast augmentation surgery and have questions which is breast implant is the best.
 Breast implants Toronto are available in two types of filler material: Saline and Silicone Gel.

 Saline breast implants are made of a silicone elastomer shell that is filled during your operation with the appropriate volume of saline (salt water) solution.
 This salt water solution is similar to the water we all have in our bodies.
 Saline breast implants come out of the package empty and are filled by Dr. Beber during the breast augmentation surgery after they are placed into the breast.
 Some of the advantages of using saline implants for breast augmentation include:

 - Smaller incision than silicone breast implants

 - Ability to fill the saline breast implants with slightly different amount of saline to accommodate differences in breast volume

 - Axillary (armpit) incision can be accommodated leaving no scar on the breast.

 - Cost less than silicone gel implants

-Silicone implants are made of a silicone elastomer shell, and come filled with silicone gel.
+Silicone breast implants are made of a silicone elastomer shell, and come filled with silicone gel.
 These implants are sent pre-filled from the manufacturer and come in a large variety of sizes, as well as round and anatomic shapes.
 The surface can be smooth or textured.
-Today’s silicone implants are filled with a more cohesive and thicker silicone gel which gives them a semi-solid consistency similar to a gummy bear.
+Today’s silicone breast implants are filled with a more cohesive and thicker silicone gel which gives them a semi-solid consistency similar to a gummy bear.
 Some of the advantages of choosing cohesive gel implants include: